 - If the UE ID is not valid for that session ID or the UE does not support the level of service required by the HSE or the enterprise information is not valid for the HSE, then the HSE may reject the command.

 3. Authentication-Information-Request over S6a interface – The HSE shall use the S6a interface to the HSS to request one or more authentication vectors using the UE IMSI.
+For UEs supporting the Rel.14 release of BEST, the request shall indicate that UMTS authentication vectors are requested.
+For UEs supporting the Rel.17 release of BEST, the request shall indicate that EPS authentication vectors are requested.

 4. Authentication-Information-Answer over S6a interface – The HSS uses the S6a interface to the HSE to return the requested authentication vectors.